B-S-Arnold/Friendstagram/README.md

 * Authenticated users
 * Image posts
 * Comment posts
+* Log in and Sign up pages with validations
 * Home Page with all images
 * Profile pages with all images by those users